 Frankee Lyons is a Ph.D.
 Candidate in Modern Eastern European history working with Małgorzata Fidelis and Keely Stauter-Halsted.
 Her project examines perceptions of Jewish belonging and participation in early communist state-building in Poland, focusing on the post-Stalinist Thaw and “Gomułka aliyah” period (1954-1960).

-During the 2019-2020 academic year, Lyons is completing dissertation research in Warsaw, Poland under Fulbright and Title VIII grants.
-In past years, she has completed intensive Polish language training with funding from the Title VIII Program for Research and Training on Eastern Europe and the Independent States of the Former Soviet Union.
+During the 2019-2020 academic year, Lyons was a Fulbright grantee and Title VIII Fellow in Warsaw, Poland.
+In past years, she completed intensive Polish language training with funding from the Title VIII Program for Research and Training on Eastern Europe and the Independent States of the Former Soviet Union.
 In 2018, Lyons was an Auschwitz Jewish Center Fellow.

-U.S. Department of State, IIE Fulbright U.S. Student Research Grant, Student
+2019, IIE Fulbright U.S. Student Research Grant, U.S. Department of State

 2019, Title VIII Research & Language Fellowship, U.S. Department of State